-Lyft is rolling out a new driver pay structure, but what does it mean for full- and part-time drivers?
+Lyft is rolling out a new driver pay structure where you will get paid for pickup time, but what does it mean for full- and part-time drivers?
 Senior RSG contributor Jay Cradeur shares this new pay structure and how it will affect driver earnings.

 Recently, I was invited to participate in a phone call with Lyft to learn about the components of a new driver pay structure.
 This new driver pay structure is currently in beta in Seattle, and it will be expanding to five more markets soon.